More in Mumsnet Jobs

-You can arrange KIT days at any time during your statutory leave other than the first two weeks after childbirth.
+You can arrange KIT days at any time during your statutory maternity leave, other than during the first two weeks after childbirth.
 You can work KIT days before the birth, as long as you’re already on maternity leave.
 You can take them one at a time or in blocks of several days in a row.

-Strangely, a day for the purpose of KIT is any part of a day.
-So even if you only do half an hour on a particular day, that counts as a whole day of KIT gone.
+No. Working any part of the day counts as a KIT.
+Even if you only do half an hour on a particular day, it counts as a whole day of KIT gone.

-There are no rules or restrictions on what you can do as part of a KIT day.
-They are often used for training days, or for handover of information to the person who is replacing you, but you can do any sort of work, including working from home.
+There are no rules or restrictions on what work you can do as part of a KIT day.
+They are often used for training days, or for handing over of information to the person who is covering your maternity leave, but you can do any sort of work, including working from home.
 KIT days can be used for meetings, if there’s an important one which you and your employer would like you to attend.

 No. You can't insist on having KIT days if your employer doesn't want to offer them.
 If your employer treats you badly because you considered taking KIT days, did undertake KIT days or refused to undertake KIT days, you may be able to bring a complaint to an employment tribunal.

-But take advice quickly because, as with almost every aspect of maternity leave law, the time limits are short (usually three months from the bad treatment).
+But take advice quickly because, as with almost every aspect of maternity leave law, the time limits for claims are three months (less one day) from the bad treatment.